epaeltech/epaeltech/README.md

 ## Our Mission

-At Epael Technologies, we are driven by a bold mission:
+At Epael Tech, we are driven by a bold mission:

 *To build products and services that serve the continent of Africa.*